aximgeo/tech-blog/getting-data-up-to-aws.md

 Here at GISinc, we love Python, and [Boto](https://boto3.readthedocs.io/en/stable/index.html) is the defacto AWS SDK for Python.
-Boto makes it incredibly easy and simple to interact with Amazon services like S3.
-Uploading a file to S3 is as simple as creating a connection to your S3 bucket, getting a reference to your local file, and uploading it.
+Boto makes it easy to use Python to interact with Amazon services like S3.
+Uploading a file to S3 can be accomplished in just a few lines of code.
+First, create a connection to your S3 bucket.
+Next, get a reference to your local file, and finally, upload it.

 ```python
 import boto3